-Zahra zahmatkesh saraidashti*, Mansoreh Hosseini, nasim babak Nezhad, Sanaz behnam
+Zahra Zahmatkesh Saraidashti*, Mansoreh Hosseini, Nasim Babak Nezhad, Sanaz Behnam

 Abstract

 Dental caries is one of the most common and costly biofilm-related infectious diseases worldwide.
 Streptococcus mutans has been identified as the main cause of caries due to its synthesis of extracellular polymeric substances and the creation of acidic conditions.
 Increasing resistance of microorganisms to antibiotics has become a scientific concern.
 Increasing resistance of microorganisms to antibiotics has become a scientific concern.
 The increasing resistance of microorganisms to antibiotics has become a scientific hazard.
 To date, many secondary plant compounds have been identified with diverse biological activities including antibacterial, antifungal and anticancer activities.
 Therefore, in this study, screening plant antimicrobial agents affected and affected these compounds.
 First, natural plant compounds were retrieved from the database.
 After optimizing the structure and investigating ligand-protein interactions, the desired plant compounds were examined for physicochemical properties.
 In this study, all plant compounds were included in the three main groups of flavonoids, terpenoids and alkaloids using virtual screening.
 The database was also searched using keywords and their combinations.
 For the purpose of herbal compounds, the base and given compounds with confirmed anti-alveolitis activities were investigated.
 According to the results, the secondary herbal compounds have a bond with glucosyltransferase enzymes.
 Therefore, they were used as natural materials for natural antibacterial compounds and to prevent oral plaque and biofilm formation by S. mutans.